We do things a bit differently

 I’ve taken extra formal training in:

-- Maudsley Family based Therapy (for teens with Anorexia Nervosa/ Bulimia Nervosa)
+- Maudsley Family based Treatment (for teens- young adults with Anorexia Nervosa/ Bulimia Nervosa)

 - Outpatient management of eating disorders, including binge eating disorder